top of page

 Home: Zoe's fight for freedom

-- Andrea
+Andrea

-- Dec 20, 2024
+• Dec 20, 2024

-- 2 min read
+• 2 min read

-I just had to dive into Home by first-time Scottish author, Cailean Steed.
+I just had to read Home by first-time Scottish author, Cailean Steed.
 I've always been interested in cults, how people get sucked into them, and the power wielded by their (usually male) leaders.
 Home is not a light read, but if you're interested in the subject matter, give it a go.

 Home | Published January 2023 | Read July 2024

 In Home, Zoe has escaped from the cult she was raised in and is working in a Dublin café.
 She leads a simple life, well supported by the woman who owns the café.
 Zoe's peaceful life is interrupted when she discovers that a man has broken into her flat.
-This man is someone she had tried so hard to escape from, the cult leader known as the Hand of God.
+This man is someone she has tried so hard to escape from, the cult leader known as the Hand of God.
 He seems to know everything about Zoe and has obviously been creeping about watching her for some time.

 The Hand of God shows Zoe a photo of her sister, Amy, and tells Zoe that Amy is in danger.
 Zoe returns to the isolated cult compound - Home - to rescue Amy who had helped her escape some years before.
 Zoe's decision to return sends her back to enforced worship and strict gender roles and to the abuse and indoctrination she's fought desperately to overcome.